wellyshen/react-cool-starter/README.md

 [React Router](https://github.com/reactjs/react-router) provides the dynamic routing by "Code-Splitting".
 It's great for building scableable apps (see the [document](https://github.com/ReactTraining/react-router/blob/master/docs/guides/DynamicRouting.md) for the detail).

-Here I use the `System.import` syntax to achieve loading the components and async reducers (by Redux) via a Promise based api, which already support by [Webpack 2](https://webpack.js.org/).
+Here I use the `import()` syntax to achieve loading the components and async reducers (by Redux) via a Promise based api, which already support by [Webpack 2](https://webpack.js.org/).

 You can add your routes and async reducers in `./src/routes.js`.
 For example: